 Looking more closely at these two works, as the only works by Charlotte Smith which are available in all four databases, illuminates how none of the four truly offer access to the “same” work.
-First, of course, there is the facilely obvious detail that they provide fundamentally different information ESTC gives bibliographic records and library shelf-marks, deferring ‘outward’ to a ‘real’ physical book.
+First, of course, there is the obvious detail that they provide fundamentally different information.
+ESTC gives bibliographic records and library shelf-marks, deferring ‘outward’ to a ‘real’ physical book.
 The other three choose a specific copy to represent this ‘real’ book, and provide a mediated reformulation of that copy.
 ECCO provides monochrome images of microfilm scans; HathiTrust, full-colour digital photographs of book pages.
 The TCP offers meticulously hand-encoded transcripts.
 The bibliographic metadata for these works is the same between ESTC, ECCO, and ECCO-TCP records.
 In HathiTrust, however, the source text for The Emigrants is a University of California Library copy (rather than the British Library copy used by the others), which has been scanned by Google Books and is presented with substantially less detailed bibliographic information.
 The ESTC, ECCO, and ECCO-TCP records for The Emigrants all provide the same physical description “ix,3,68i.e.
 60p. ; 4⁰” with the same note “numbers 9-16 omitted in pagination; text is continuous.”
 HathiTrust, in contrast, gives the physical description “ix, 68 p. ; 26 cm,” which is both more and less information: a quarto volume could be a range of sizes, so HathiTrust provides new detail by giving a measurement in centimetres, but the data on page numbers is now misleading.
 It becomes clear that HathiTrust, borne as it is from Google’s corporate priorities, has lost effort on ‘reinventing the wheel’: even as HathiTrust fills some gaps in existing scholarly resources, it does so at the expense of having to start from scratch, creating new gaps where previous work makes them needless.

-Databases of Eighteenth Century Literature, 1977-2020
+Databases of Eighteenth-Century Literature, 1977-2020

 These four databases — ESTC, ECCO, HathiTrust, and TCP — are only part of the larger ecosystem of digital book repositories.
 These databases require substantial description, preliminary to analysis, since they have conventionally been treated as tools for accessing objects of study, rather than objects of study in themselves.
 Figure <$n#fig:databases-venn> shows a venn diagram of the approximate relative scale, and overlap in holdings, of the eight databases in three ecosystems which I will explore.
 In blue is the purely academic ecosystem: the English Short Title Catalogue (ESTC), Eighteenth Century Collections Online (ECCO), and the ECCO Text Creation Partnership (ECCO-TCP).
 In pink is the commercial Google-backed ecosystem: Google Books, Google Ngrams, and HathiTrust.
 I WILL REMOVE PROJECT GUTENBERG FROM THE FIGURE SINCE I DON’T HAVE TIME TO DISCUSS IT HERE.
 The division of databases into these ecosystems represents my own analysis of the institutional processes and selection principles which have shaped them.
-Databases within a shared ecosystem may or may not be interoperable, but they made their initial textual selections with a similar logic, and make make their holdings available for a similar imagined audience.
-An immediate difference between them, for example, is that the commercial ecosystem treats textual holdings like a trade secret; Google Books and Google Ngrams as impossible to discuss except through the academically-inflected proxy of HathiTrust.
+Databases within a shared ecosystem may or may not be interoperable, but they made their initial textual selections with a similar logic, and make their holdings available for a similarly-imagined audience.
+An immediate difference between them, for example, is that the commercial ecosystem treats textual holdings like a trade secret; Google Books and Google Ngrams as[are?] impossible to discuss except through the academically-inflected proxy of HathiTrust.